 by Marilyn McEntyre (First Period)

-Marilyn has taught for over 30 years, most recently at Westmont College in Santa Barbara, and now works part time in medical humanities at UC Berkeley.
-She leads retreats, short courses, and writing workshops for church and writers’ groups, including a 5-day July workshop, “Writing as a Spiritual Practice,” at Zephyr Point.
-Her most recent books include Caring for Words in a Culture of Lies; Patient Poets: Illness from Inside Out; Reading like a Serpent: What the Scarlet A is About; and What’s in a Phrase– reflections on phrases from Scripture.
-She also works as a hospice volunteer and is writing a book of reflections for those who are dying and their caregivers.
+Marilyn has taught college students and adults for over 30 years, and is currently a fellow of the Gaede Institute at Westmont College and an adjunct professor of medical humanities at UC Berkeley.
+She leads retreats and workshops for churches and writers’ groups, including a 5-day workshop, “Writing as a Spiritual Practice,” at Zephyr Point.
+Her most recent books include A Faithful Farewell; What’s in a Phrase; Caring for Words in a Culture of Lies; Patient Poets: Illness from Inside Out; and Reading like a Serpent: What the Scarlet A is About.

 Children and Youth Classes:

 (Ages 5-9; special exceptions may be possible upon request)

 This summer we are offering a new, fantastic camp experience for your children!
 They will have fun and adventure within the grounds of this special piece of God’s creation known as Zephyr Point.
 Activities include: swimming, canoeing, archery, nature hikes, group games, arts and crafts, fun skits, singing, and worship.